MicrosoftDocs/azure-docs/articles/cosmos-db/create-graph-python.md

 ## Next steps

-In this quickstart, you've learned how to create an Azure Cosmos DB account, create a graph using the Data Explorer, and run a Python app to add data to the graph.
+In this quickstart, you learned how to create an Azure Cosmos DB account, create a graph using the Data Explorer, and run a Python app to add data to the graph.
 You can now build more complex queries and implement powerful graph traversal logic using Gremlin.

 > [!div class="nextstepaction"]
 > [Query using Gremlin](tutorial-query-graph.md)